-- 1.39 The Council's Statement of Community Involvement sets out how the Council will undertake consultation on the Carlisle District Plan to ensure it reflects the views of stakeholders and the community. - 1.40 The Preferred Options document is where the Council, for the first time, identifies the scope and content of the preferred plan in detail.
+- 1.53 The Council's Statement of Community Involvement sets out how the Council will undertake consultation on the Carlisle District Plan to ensure it reflects the views of stakeholders and the community. - 1.54 The Preferred Options document is where the Council, for the first time, identifies the scope and content of the preferred plan in detail.
 This consultation is the main participation opportunity for you to get involved in shaping the emerging plan.
 The Plan has been refined as a consequence of the feedback you gave us at each previous consultation stage.
-Details of and responses to all comments at the previous consultation stages are available on our website.
+A summary of these comments are contained within the body of the Plan, before each policy.